Samsung/TizenRT/docs/HowToUsePeripheral.md

 ```

 ## SPI
-All structures and function prototypes to be implemented by the low-level
-SPI drivers are provided in the header file **[spi.h](../os/include/tinyara/spi/spi.h)**
-under *os/include/tinyara/spi* folder.
+All structures and function prototypes to be implemented by the low-level SPI drivers are provided in the header file **[spi.h](../os/include/tinyara/spi/spi.h)** under *os/include/tinyara/spi* folder.

 ### SPI device driver initialization
-Each SPI device driver must implement the definitions of below prototypes for
+Each SPI device driver must implement the definitions of below prototypes for SPI device initialization.
-SPI device initialization
 ```
 FAR struct spi_dev_s *up_spiinitialize(int port);
 ```